UNM lays out tentative plan for fall semester

 ALBUQUERQUE, N.M.
 (KRQE) – The University of New Mexico laid out its tentative plan for the fall semester and the hope is to bring students back on campus.
 “Students have been talking to us for quite some time about wanting more in person, we want more in person,” said James Holloway, UNM Provost & Exec.
 Vice President Academic Affairs.
 “Some faculty are in the same place and some faculty are really missing that in-person interaction with students.”

 UNM said depending on the status of the pandemic in the late summer and state health orders in place at the time, they will be holding the majority of courses in-person.
-Which most likely will still involve precautions such as mask-wearing, symptom checking, and continued disinfection in classrooms and other communal spaces.
+Classes will most likely still involve precautions such as mask-wearing, symptom checking, and continued disinfection.
 UNM said any students or faculty who have medical conditions or concerns with the in-person model, can work with the university’s ADA office to make arrangements to work remotely.

 Holloway wants to stress these plans are subject to change depending on how the pandemic progresses but believes it’s still better to plan for an in-person semester and make adjustments later if necessary.
 “It’s much easier for us to plan something with a lot more in-person courses and then switch it to something much more remote than to do the reverse,” said Holloway.